UniLauX/UniNet/README.md

 Most of the job positions can be reached/recommended by Uni, that is why it is named UniNet.

-If you are interested in the job opportunity, please drop me an email with your CV and interests:  Yu.Liu@roboticvision.org
+If you are interested in the job opportunity, please drop me an email with your CV and interests.

-If you have job position avaliable and want to find some suitable candidate, send me your job description and detail: Yu.Liu@roboticvision.org
+If you have job position avaliable and want to find some suitable candidate, send me your job description and detail.

+Reach me with Yu.Liu@roboticvision.org